Meet Our Committee Members

 New Forest Wildlife Park

 I’m excited and enthused to be part of the Small Zoos Network.
-For too long the smaller animal collections in the UK have been overshadowed by larger collections and so often unsupported by the official zoo associations.
+For too long the smaller animal collections in the UK have been overshadowed by larger collections and so often unsupported.
 Pulling the small collections together we can work and collaborate on existing projects, new ventures and show the public that small can be mighty.
 Ex-situ Conservation can and will only work if we all work together, equally and inclusively.

 Golders Hill Park Zoo